ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

                              [ "#" fragment ]
 ~~~~~~~~~~~~~~~

-The path-abempty and the query portions of the URI are communicated to the
+The `path-abempty` and the `query` portions of the URI are communicated to the
 server in the client indication as described in {{path-field}}.
 The
-quic-transport URI scheme supports the "/.well-known/" path prefix defined in
+`quic-transport` URI scheme supports the `/.well-known/` path prefix defined in
 {{!RFC8615}}.

-This document does not assign any semantics to the fragment portion of the
+This document does not assign any semantics to the `fragment` portion of the
 URI.
 Any QuicTransport implementation MUST ignore those until a subsequent
 specification assigns semantics to those.

-The host component MUST NOT be empty.
-If the port component is missing, the
+The `host` component MUST NOT be empty.
+If the `port` component is missing, the
 port SHALL be assumed to be 0.

 In order to connect to a QuicTransport server identified by a given URI, the
-user agent SHALL establish a QUIC connection to the specified host and port
+user agent SHALL establish a QUIC connection to the specified `host` and `port`
 as described in {{connection}}.
 It MUST immediately signal an error to the
 client if the port value is 0.